gloveboxes/Create-your-first-Azure-function-with-Kotlin-and-IntelliJ/README.md

 ##  15. <a name='PassinaparameterontheQueryString'></a>Pass in a parameter on the Query String

 In the browser add a name parameter to the query string.
-For example http://localhost:7071/api/HttpTrigger-Java?name=dave and you will see the webpage echos the value passed in for name.
+For example, http://localhost:7071/api/HttpTrigger-Java?name=dave and you will see the webpage echos the value passed in for name.

 ![create new kotlin project](./resources/project-test-http-trigger.jpg)